odoo/odoo/doc/howtos/rdtraining/setup.rst

 .. option:: n(ext)

-      Continue execution until the next line in the current function is reached or it returns.
+      Continue the execution until the next line in the current function is reached or it returns.

 .. option:: c(ontinue)

-      Continue execution, only stop when a breakpoint is encountered.
+      Continue the execution and only stop when a breakpoint is encountered.

 .. option:: q(uit)

-      Quit from the debugger.
+      Quit the debugger.
 The program being executed is aborted.

 .. tip:: To avoid killing the worker when debugging, you can add this arguments when launching the
          server ` --limit-time-cpu=9999999999 --limit-time-real=9999999999`